- Mon-Fri: 8am-6pm

 Here are three key areas to focus on:

-2. Staff education and training: Educate staff on the importance of pest prevention.
-Train them to identify signs of pests, understand proper sanitation procedures, and report any pest sightings promptly.
+- Staff education and training: Educate staff on the importance of prevention.
+Train them to identify signs of pests, understand proper sanitation procedures, and report any sightings promptly.
 An informed and vigilant staff plays a vital role in detecting and preventing potential pest problems.

-3. Exterior cleanliness: Work with facility management to maintain a clean and well-maintained perimeter around the building.
-A clean exterior environment discourages pests from congregating near the facility and attempting to enter.
+- Exterior cleanliness: Work with facility management to maintain a clean and well-maintained perimeter around the building.
+A clean exterior environment discourages them from congregating near the facility and attempting to enter.